 The Board of Commissioners on Grievances and Discipline has offered Advisory Opinions on how attorneys should handle these fees.
 These opinions are informal, nonbinding opinions in response to prospective or hypothetical questions regarding the application of the Supreme Court Rules for the Government of the Bar of Ohio, the Supreme Court Rules for the Government of the Judiciary, Rules of Professional Conduct, the Code of Judicial Conduct, and the Attorney's Oath of Office.
 You may access these opinions from the Supreme Court of Ohio's Web site.
 Op.
 89-07 - deposit of retainer in separate identifiable bank account and Op.
-96-4 - Flat fee in criminal defense representation deposited into business account.
+2016-1 - Flat Fee Agreements Paid In Advance of Representation.

 Attorneys may allow clients the ability to pay costs and expenses related to the representation of the client with the client's credit card.
 However, the attorney is responsible for any brokerage charges or fees associated with the use of a credit card.
 This fee, like other service charges, must be paid from the attorney's operating account and not from the interest earned on the client's trust account.
 If a client gives an attorney $10,000 using a credit card, then $10,000 must remain in the client's trust account for the agreed upon use of these funds.
 You may access Op 2007-3 from the Supreme Court of Ohio's Web site.